deepaksingh100/log-sender/README.md

 # log-sender
-Mail Visited URLs from a Computer by using Apache2 (HTTPD) as Forward Proxy.
+Mail all the Visited URLs from a Computer by using Apache2 (HTTPD) as Forward Proxy.

 Before running log-sender.jar.
 Let's have a look at previous instructions.
 Initially this project is developed for linux only.
 I will implement this for windows as well.